CommWebTeam/en_to_fr_mapper/README.md

 &lt;p>Formula 1: &lt;math>&lt;mi>x&lt;/mi>&lt;mo>+&lt;/mo>&lt;mi>y&lt;/mi>&lt;mo>=&lt;/mo>&lt;mi>z&lt;/mi>&lt;/math>&lt;/p>

-If the option is selected, the tool attempts to deal with the first issue using rules 6 and 7 [as described above](#part-2), and deals with the second issue by replacing math tags with placeholder strings during the rest of the script so that their contents won't be matched like regular tags.
+If the option is selected, the tool attempts to deal with the first issue using rules 5 and 6 [as described above](#part-2), and deals with the second issue by replacing math tags with placeholder strings during the rest of the script so that their contents won't be matched like regular tags.

-Note that the equivalent French content will still not have mathml.
-Similarly to SUPERSCRIPTORSUBSCRIPT being added to the front of lines with superscripts/subscripts, mathml tags will be shifted to the front of their respective tags and will have to be manually repositioned afterwards.
+Note that since the equivalent French content that was extracted from the old Dreamweaver paste does not have mathml, the tool doesn't know where the math should be positioned after a successful mapping.
+This check shifts mathml equations to the front of their respective tags, so the user will have to manually search through &lt;math> tags and reposition them afterwards.

 ## Beyond Comparing